artvalencio/cami-python/README.md

 [3] Institute for Complex Systems and Mathematical Biology/University of Aberdeen

-Funders: FAPESP (S. Paulo Research Foundation), Brazil (2018-onwards).
+Funding agencies: FAPESP (S. Paulo Research Foundation), Brazil (2018-onwards).
 CNPq (National Council for Scientific and Technologic Development), Brazil (2015-2018).

 Acknowledgements: Arthur Valencio is supported by the FAPESP grant 2018/09900-8 and 	     acknowledges this work as part of the activities of the FAPESP Research 	     Innovation and Dissemination Center for Neuromathematics (grant 2013/07699-0, S. Paulo Research Foundation).
 A.V. contributions are partly derived from previous research funded by CNPq grant 206246/2014-5.
 N.V. is supported by CNPq research productivity fellowship (grant ).
 N.V. and M.S.B. are supported by The Royal Society (grant ).

 Licence text:

-Copyright (c) 2018 The Python Packaging Authority

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+    CaMI Python: package for causality inference using information theory

+    Copyright (C) 2020  Arthur Valencio, Norma Valencio, Murilo S. Baptista

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 -----------------------------------------------------------------------------

+Contact:

+Arthur Valencio

+e-mail: arthur(at)liv.unicamp.br

+address:

+Institute of Computing, Unicamp

+Av.
+Albert Einstein, 1251

+Cidade Universitaria

+Campinas/SP, Brazil

+CEP 13083-852